Description

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
 The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'

-• Looking at ratio of return and volatility (Sharpe) in of 0.35 in the period of the last 3 years, we see it is relatively larger, thus better in comparison to SPY (0.31).
+• Looking at risk / return profile (Sharpe) in of 1.56 in the period of the last 3 years, we see it is relatively larger, thus better in comparison to SPY (1.31).

 Sortino: